MA Promotional Media: Public Relations, Advertising and Marketing

 There may also be specific additional costs associated with your programme.
 This can include things like paying for field trips or specialist materials for your assignments.
 Please check the programme specification for more information.

-Find out about staff in the Department of Media and Communications.
+Find out more about staff in the School of Media, Communications and Cultural Studies.

 Careers